rockfordlhotka/Cloud-Native-HOL/src/Lab03/readme.md

 1. `./build.sh`

 This will build the Docker image for each service in the system based on the individual `Dockerfile` definitions in each project directory.

+> ℹ This build process may take some time depending on the speed of your laptop.

 #### Tagging the Images